Hal Newhouser: Post-playing activities

 After his retirement, Newhouser became a scout for the Baltimore Orioles, ultimately becoming head scout.
 His first discovery was Milt Pappas, who he saw pitch at Cooley High School in Detroit and convinced the O's to sign him in 1957.
 He also convinced them to sign Dean Chance a couple years later.
 He left baseball for twenty years following this, becoming the vice president of a bank in Pontiac, Michigan.

 Newhouser served as the Michigan area scout for the Houston Astros.
 After following 17-year old Derek Jeter at Kalamazoo Central High School in Kalamazoo, Michigan, he implored Astros executives to select him in the upcoming 1992 Major League Baseball draft.
-Prior to the draft, Dan O'Brien notified Newhouser that the Astros would select pitcher Phil Nevin of Cal State Fullerton, due to Nevin's lower signing bonus demands.
+Prior to the draft, Dan O'Brien notified Newhouser that the Astros would select Phil Nevin of Cal State Fullerton, due to Nevin's lower signing bonus demands.
 Jeter was selected with the sixth pick by the New York Yankees.
 Upset with the decision, Newhouser retired as a scout and from baseball altogether.

 Near the end of his life, Newhouser suffered from emphysema and heart problems.
 On November 10, 1998, aged 77, he died at Providence Hospital in Southfield, Michigan.